 Level 5

-At Level 5, you will gain an extra attack.
+At Level 5, you will gain an Extra Attack.
 This means that every Action will now grant you two weapon attacks, instead of the usual one.
 Bonus Actions and Reactions are unaffected by this change.

 This is very powerful and hugely increases your damage potential per turn.